Frances Arns, Executive Director

 I am really excited to have the opportunity to be part of the RY board in an adviser role.
 I am passionate about young people and I think that the work that RY does to provide safe spaces for young people to be themselves, and to develop and grow is awesome.

+I’m from Auckland and live with my husband and our two griffons.
 I trained as a social worker and have worked in the health sector since, mostly in leadership roles for the past ten years.
 I’m currently General Manager Operations at New Zealand AIDS Foundation.